pegaltier/rfcs/2019-09-16-holo-router/README.md

   order to lift Let's Encrypt limit of [50 certificates per Registered Domain per week][letsencrypt-certificates-per-registered-domain].

-- We should set up `CNAME * gateway-N.holo.host` DNS records for Gateway deployments.
+- We should set up `CNAME *` Gateway DNS records for Gateway deployments.
 There is no need to change Cloudflare DNS for each node anymore.

   Geodistribution is out of scope for now, see [Future work](#future-work)